-EC11 diagnostic software is designed to help technicians monitor engine operation and ECU functions.
-The software provides IDLE mode diagnostics, FAILURE recording, Runtime Data Logging to Microsoft Excel, and other features.
+Westerbeke multiport EFI generators are designed to help technicians monitor engine operation and ECU functions using Diagnostic Software.
+The software provides IDLE mode diagnostics, FAILURE recording and Runtime Data Logging to Microsoft Excel.

-EC11 is available as part of a kit that contains PC interface software on CD-ROM for your laptop and a programmed USB interconnect cable to connect your laptop to the electronic control unit (ECU).
+Diagnostic Software is available as part of a kit that contains a programmed USB interconnect cable to connect your laptop to the electronic control unit (ECU).
 You can purchase the Diagnostic Software Kit through your Westerbeke dealer or distributor.